MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/attach-skills.md

 ## Understand skill

-In the portal, when the customer fills in the prechat survey questions, the system receives these as context variables.
+In the portal, when a customer fills in the prechat survey questions, the system receives these as context variables.
 The system attaches these variables to the incoming conversation as a skill, and then the work distribution engine matches the skills of the agents based on the exact or closest match criteria.
-Once the skill attached to the conversation matches the skill of an agent, then the work distribution engine assigns the conversation to that agent.
+After the skill attached to the conversation matches the skill of an agent, the work distribution engine assigns the conversation to the agent.

 For example:

-Kenny Smith, a customer from Spain, uses **Xbox** product and goes to **www.contoso.com** portal to initiate a chat with the Contoso customer service center.
-The pre-chat survey question prompts Kenny to choose a device, and Kenny chooses **Xbox**.
-As Kenny's geolocation is Spain, the system attaches the **Xbox** product and **Spanish** language as the skill to the conversation.
+Bert Hair, a customer from Spain, uses **Xbox** product and goes to **www.contoso.com** portal to initiate a chat with the Contoso customer service center.
+The pre-chat survey question prompts Bert to choose a device, and Bert chooses **Xbox**.
+As Bert's geolocation is Spain, the system attaches the **Xbox** product and **Spanish** language as the skill to the conversation.
 After the skill attachment, the work distribution engine assigns the conversation to an agent with skill as **Xbox** and **Spanish**.

 > [!Note]
 > The system attaches the skills to a conversation based on the skill attachment rules.